Proximify/uniweb-widget-utils/README.md

 The `Blogs` component is used to render a page that displays a list of articles and views the content of an individual article.
 It accepts all the props came from parent element and the following extra props:

--   `recommendsMode` - The mode that indicates the display of either `latest blogs` or `relative blogs` under the content of a single blog (e.g., 'latest', 'relative')
+-   `recommenderMode` - The mode that indicates the display of either `latest blogs` or `relative blogs` under the content of a single blog (e.g., 'latest', 'relative')

 Here's an example of how to use the `Blogs` component: